7000, Applicant or Member Complaints and State Fair Hearings

 Refer to Section 7400, State Fair Hearing Decision Actions, for additional information about notification requirements for required actions following the decision of a state fair hearing.

-If the state fair hearing decision is related to a Medicaid for the Elderly and People with Disabilities (MEPD) or Texas Works (TW) financial denial for a medical assistance only (MAO) applicant or member, Program Support Unit (PSU) staff must forward the request to the Centralized Representation Unit (CRU).
-CRU is required to attend the state fair hearing to represent STAR+PLUS Home and Community Based Services (HCBS) program financial denials.
+Program Support Unit (PSU) staff must forward the request for a state fair hearing to the Centralized Representation Unit (CRU) if the denial is for a medical assistance only (MAO) applicant or member who does not meet financial criteria through the Medicaid for the Elderly and People with Disabilities (MEPD) or Texas Works (TW) programs.
+The CRU must attend the state fair hearing to represent STAR+PLUS Home and Community Based Services (HCBS) program financial denials.

 Within one business day of receipt of the request, PSU staff must create the following: